Miksu82/DigitRecognizer/README.md

 ## Note

 This is *not* meant to be state-of-art (or even close) digit recognizer.
 The project goal was to learn a bit about deep learning and see how the most used deep learning frameworks are used.

+For more information read the related [blog post](https://medium.com/@mikaristimki/my-first-steps-in-deep-learning-recognising-handwritten-digits-f72e72936ea4)